-Next to the overnight oats, I think these Baked Berry Oatmeal Cups are the easiest make-ahead breakfast out there!
+Next to the overnight oats, I think these Baked Oatmeal Cups are the easiest make-ahead breakfast out there!

 If I don’t have a plan, I’m a complete mess in the morning.
 I will run and grab anything that is in front of me and then I end up overeating. 🙁 Can anyone relate?
-Seriously, I become moody and irritable without a plan.
-Who knew that the lack of planning can play that much impact on your overall mood?

-These oatmeal cups are not only the meal prepper’s best friend, but they are also nutritious and versatile.
+These oatmeal muffins are not only the meal prepper’s best friend, but they are also nutritious and versatile.
 You can put virtually any fruit in them to bake each week.
 It is much more fun to have something different than having the same old breakfast every single morning.
-Let your imagination run wild here!
-I love a great “grab and go” breakfast!

 🍓 Ingredients